marchellodev/sharik/tracking_policy.md

-This app uses Ackee analytics (https://ackee.electerious.com) for tracking to learn the users and improve the app.
+This app uses Ackee analytics (https://ackee.electerious.com) for tracking to learn more about the users.

-Everytime you open the app, it sends information about your device, and the duration of the session to the Ackee software (installed on my personal server).
+Every time you open the app, it sends information about your device and the duration of the session to the Ackee software (installed on my server).

-The app does not store any identifying information (cookies) and does not track users specifically.
+The app does not store any identifying information (cookies) and tracks users as anonymously and privacy-conscious as possible.

 The data is not shared with 3rd parties.